-- 1. With engine running, move throttle control to fast. - 2.
-Turn inner adjustment screw outward to decrease, or inward to increase RPM speed.
+- With engine running, move throttle control to fast. - Turn inner adjustment screw outward to decrease, or inward to increase RPM speed.
+Courage singles require loosening screws on speed control bracket and sliding towards carburetor to lower and away from carburetor to increase speed.